Apply for J-2 Dependent Employment

 Note: Always download and use the most recent I-765 directly from www.uscis.gov.
 Using an outdated form will result in your application being returned or rejected

-- Check or money order payable to the Department of Homeland Security in the amount listed for I-765 processing
+- Check or money order payable to the U.S. Department of Homeland Security in the amount listed for I-765 processing

 Note: If using a check for payment, name and address must be printed on the check.
 Temporary checks are not accepted.